Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 The original home was a two-room log cabin built by pioneer Alfred Jason Randall in 1881.
 During construction, his family slept in a covered wagon on the property.

 Years later, their grandson George moved into the home with his new bride, Mary Ellen.
-Together they remodeled the home and raised their 3 boys here.
+Together, they remodeled the home and raised their 3 boys here.

-Their home was a gathering place for family and friends and Mary Ellen always made sure everyone left with a full belly.
+Their home was a gathering place for family and friends, and Mary Ellen always made sure everyone left with a full belly.

-We actually didn’t have time to eat here, but I’m anxious to try it next time!
 A few of their specialties include crepes, omelets, the turkey Reuben sandwich, and homemade pecan pie.

 You can enjoy your meal inside by the fireplace mantle, or outdoors in the sunny garden.

-Be sure to walk the grounds and see the old public library too.
+Be sure to walk the grounds and see the old public library, too.

 Hopefully, this guide has inspired you as you plan a weekend getaway in Strawberry, Arizona, it truly is a gem!